web-infra-dev/rspack/scripts/README.md

 ### Writting scripts with zx

-[zx](https://github.com/google/zx) is a wonderful tool for writting script using JavaScript.
+[zx](https://github.com/google/zx) is a wonderful tool for writting scripts using JavaScript.

 There are many [ways](https://github.com/google/zx#documentation) to use zx.
-The way I recommended is import globals explicitly.
+The way we recommended is import globals explicitly.

 ```js
 import "zx/globals";